Kilimanjaro Climb and African Safari with International Mountain Guides

 - Every one of our climbs is led by a top-notch American high-altitude mountain guide.
-Our upcoming IMG Kilimanjaro guide staff includes George Dunn, Chris Meder, Max Bunce, Ang Jangbu Sherpa, Jenni Fogle, Sheldon Kerr and others.
-All are Senior Guides and are Alaskan, Himalayan, and Kilimanjaro veterans.
+IMG Senior Guides have climbed and trekked all over the world and are always excited to visit Tanzania.
 Our Chagga crew does a great job, but if you have a problem at 18,000 feet, it's good to know that you have a real pro with you, one well-trained in all elements of climbing as well as wilderness medical procedure.
-Learn more about how International Mountain Guides conducts quality Kilimanjaro climbs from start to finish.

 - We have a first class staff of African guides and porters, all local people from the Chagga tribe who live right at the base of Kili.
 Many of them have been on dozens of IMG trips over the years.
 They know we’ll be coming back, they like working with us, and they deliver top service.